diehlpk/diehlpk.github.io/cv/index.md

 * Computational Mathematics
     1. An overview for coupling finite elements with peridynamics
     1. State-based Quasistatic Fracture using Nonlinear-Nonlocal Elastostatics and an Analytic Tangent Stiffness Matrix
-    1. Challenges for coupling approaches for classical linear elasticity and bond-based peridynamic models for non-uniform meshes and damage (accepted)
     1. High-order integration rules for peridynamic modeling in one and two dimensions
 * Computer Science
     1. Closing a Source Complexity Gap between Chapel and HPX (accepted) [Preprint](https://arxiv.org/abs/2502.07258)
     2. Asynchronous-Many-Task Systems: Challenges and Opportunities -- Scaling an AMR Astrophysics Code on Exascale machines using Kokkos and HPX (submitted) [Preprint](https://arxiv.org/abs/2412.15518)
-    3. LLM Benchmarking with LLaMA2: Evaluating Code Development Performance Across Multiple Programming Languages (submitted) [Preprint](https://arxiv.org/abs/2503.19217)
+    3. LLM-GUARD: Large Language Model-Based Detection and Repair of Bugs and Security Vulnerabilities in C++ and Python (submitted) [Preprint](https://arxiv.org/abs/2508.16419)
 * Astrophysics
-    1. Visualizing the mass-transfer flow in direct-impact accretion
+    1. Visualizing the mass-transfer flow in direct-impact accretion (submitted)

 ###### Books